 When it’s your turn, you will draw dice equal to the number of players in the game.
 Each player can take one die to help them solve one of the two bomb cards in front of them.
 This is where cooperation comes into play.
 You have to decide who needs which dice so you can move through the cards quickly.

 - The FUSE app definitely gives the game some atmosphere, so most people will be able to get into the theme of this game.
-Sure, you will mostly be thinking about dice and cards, but it’s hard not to feel like you are frantically defusing bombs.
+Sure, you’ll mostly be thinking about the dice and cards, but it’s hard not to feel like you are frantically defusing bombs.

 - FUSE can be exhausting.
 It’s only a 10 minute game, but you are frantically moving (and sometimes balancing) dice for that entire 10 minutes.
 You won’t be too drained after the first game, but just wait until you’ve gone through your third and fourth games.
 Most people will be okay with it being a bit tiring, but, understandably, some don’t want that from their board games.

-I’m personally not a huge fan of real-time games, but I share my group’s opinion that FUSE is a solid cooperative game.
-It’s not a great game, but it is one that most people would be happy to own since it is an inexpensive filler and it requires a lot of teamwork to beat.
+I wouldn’t call FUSE an amazing game, but it is one that most people would be happy to own since it is an inexpensive and unique filler and it requires a lot of teamwork to beat.
 It’s also quite challenging, so it will take a long time to master.